-Regulatory parity or regulatory symmetry is advisable in case of like services.
-Regulatory parity means that the regulator/licensing authority must impose the same conditions on a new entrant that existing entrants providing the same service follow.
+Regulatory parity or regulatory symmetry is advisable in the provision of "similar services".
+It means that the regulator/licensing authority must impose the same conditions on a new entrant that existing entrants providing the same service follow.
 For instance, a new DTH operator must follow the same licensing conditions that existing operators follow.
 However, we cannot extend regulatory symmetry to different services, especially in case of digital because technology and the mode of distribution differentiates the offering.
 We submitted in the earlier section that TV distribution and OTT services are distinct.
 Therefore, the question of regulatory parity between the two does not arise.